flightstats/hub/README.md

 }
 ```

-If a client is running in Sungard, latency may limit throughput to ~3 per second.

 ## provider interface

 For external data providers, there is a simplified interface suitable for exposing to the authenticated outside world.